The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Hyperbolic Singularities

 This case is handled in lines \ref{line:case1(a)} - \ref{line:case1(b)} and \ref{line:case1case2(a)} - \ref{line:case1case2(b)} of Algorithm \ref{alg:Y_{r,s}2}.
 It includes all singularities of real main type $Y_{r,s}$ with $r\neq s$ and those of type $Y_{r,r}$ for which the $4$-jet factorizes into linear factors over $\Q$.
 We exactly follow the general algorithm.

 \item[2.] $h(1,y)$ does not have a linear factor over $\Q$:

 This case is handled in lines \ref{line:case2(a)} - \ref{line:case1case2(b)} of Algorithm \ref{alg:Y_{r,s}2}.
-It includes all singularities of real main type $\widetilde Y_r$ and those of type $Y_{r,r}$ for which the $4$-jet does not factorize into linear factors over $\Q$.
+It includes all singularities of type $Y_{r,r}$ for which the $4$-jet does not factorize into linear factors over $\Q$.
 We first discuss lines \ref{line:case2(a)} - \ref{line:case2(b)}.
 Over the reals, $\jet(f,4)$ factorizes as $g_1^2g_2^2$, with $g_1$ and $g_2$ non-associate and homogeneous of degree $1$.
 Since $\Q$ is a perfect field, we have $g_1 g_2\in\Q[x,y]$.
 Since $g_1,g_2\not\in\Q[x,y]$, the polynomial $g_1g_2(1,y)$ is irreducible.
 Passing to the extension field $K=\Q[y]/g_1g_2(1,y)$, we apply the automorphism $g_1\mapsto x$, $g_2\mapsto y$ to $f$. {Lines \ref{line:case2(b)} - \ref{line:case1case2(b)}} of Algorithm \ref{alg:Y_{r,s}2} follow the general algorithm, using transformations over $K$ to find a polynomial which is right equivalent to $f$ and of the form

 \end{itemize}